Model of giving: how it works

 For example Richmon Parish Lands Charity, a charity which gives grants to people and organisations in Richmond, was started by a gift of land from King George III and Queen Charlotte in 1786.

-In Kingston we do not have an existing fund of this type, so we intend to build one.
+In Kingston we do not have an existing fund of this type, so we began to build one.

 How are my donations spent?